 Garbage Beach is directly below Sunset Cliffs Natural Park, and New Break Beach is directly south of Garbage Beach.

-New Break Beach is only accessible here during a very low tide.
-I hear that there is another way down here, but it is located on the college campus.
+New Break Beach is only accessible here during a shallow tide.
+I hear there is another way down here, but it is located on the college campus.
 The staircase over at Garbage Beach will help you get down below.

 When referring to the photos, you will see that locals also utilize a rope over at the Hillside Section.
 I do not know about you, but I am just fine walking a little more to the stairs.
 The cliffs here are too steep for my liking.